 Christian Peacemaking Teams (CPT) is an organization committed to reducing violence by “Getting in the Way” - challenging systems of domination and exploitation as Jesus Christ did in the first century.

 City of Dinuba: Check out the web page in the city we are located.

 Confession of Faith: Mennonite Brethren have their roots in the Anabaptist-Mennonite movement of sixteenth century Europe.
 Anabaptists regarded their confessional statements simply as a public testimony of what they believed, based on the Word of God.
 Confessions are used as an outline for instruction, church policy and discipline.

-Fresno Pacific University and M.B.
-Seminary exists to prepare students for faithful and wise service through excellence in Christian higher education, and to strengthen the church and improve society through scholarship and service.
+Fresno Pacific University and Fresno Pacific Biblical Seminary exist to prepare students for faithful and wise service through excellence in Christian higher education, and to strengthen the church and improve society through scholarship and service.

 Kindred Productions is the publishing arm of the General Conference of Mennonite Brethren Churches operating under the umbrella of the Board of Resource Ministries.
 Kindred publishes, promotes and markets print and mixed media resources that will help shape our Christian faith and discipleship from a Mennonite Brethren perspective.

 Mennonite Aid Plan, Mennonite Insurance Services - Whether you’re looking to protect your home, auto or other valuable possessions, MAP and MIS offers a wide range of insurance products that can be tailored to meet your individual needs.

 Mennonite Brethren Herald: A monthly magazine published by the Canadian Conference of Mennonite Brethren Churches, primarily for the use of its members to build a Canadian MB community of faith.